Northport-East Northport Union Free School District

-Northport-East Northport Union Free School District is a school district in New York.
+Northport-East Northport Union Free School District is a school district within the Town of Huntington in Suffolk County, New York on the North Shore of Long Island serving all of Northport, Eatons Neck, Asharoken, and East Northport, along with a large part of Fort Salonga.

 History

 In 1922 the East Northport and Eatons Neck districts united with Northport, forming the Northport-East Northport Union Free School District, and in 1924, a new building opened on Laurel Avenue.
 It was designed to hold 500 students of all grades.
-That year, Marvin D. Losley was named the first superintendent of the Northport East Northport School District.
+That year, Mervin D. Losey was named the first superintendent of the Northport-East Northport School District.
 In 1938 two elementary schools were constructed, Ocean Avenue School in Northport and Larkfield School in East Northport.

+In 1926, the Huntington part of the Fort Salonga school district consolidated with Northport-East Northport Union Free School District.